hyeonghun1/hyeonghun1.github.io/_pages/about.md

 News
 ======
+**April 8th, 2025** Our preprint [“Parametric Operator Inference to Simulate the Purging Process in Semiconductor Manufacturing”](https://arxiv.org/abs/2504.03990) (with Seunghyon Kang, Boris Kramer) is available online at arXiv.

 **February 7th, 2025** Our preprint [“Physically consistent reduced-order modeling by enhancing Operator Inference with state constraints”](https://arxiv.org/abs/2502.03672) (with Boris Kramer) is available online at arXiv.

 **September 20th, 2024** I had the pleasure of visiting [Prof. Dongjin Lee](https://redlab.hanyang.ac.kr/) at Hanyang University, South Korea, a former postdoctoral researcher from our group.
 I am very grateful for the chance to give a talk on Operator Inference---a data-driven reduced-order modeling approach---for a char combustion problem, hosted by his group.